stellarwp/kadence-blocks/readme.txt

 = 3.2.27 =
 Release Date: March TBD 2024
 * Fix: Compatibility with WordPress 6.5 block rename feature.
+* Fix: Value of 0 not allowed in a required number field for the advanced form block.

 = 3.2.26 =
 Release Date: March 7th 2024